ksu-is/TemperatureUnitConversionProgram/README.md

 UPDATE 7/20/2022
 - All main functions have been complete for calculations.
 Spending the rest of my time finishing up main (WHILE TRUE) loop in order to have a unlimited conversion caluclator at the users discretion.
 Final code was added to final code page.

+2nd UPDATE 7/20/2022
+- Added the MASS measurments in print_menu